-Background and purpose: Transient elastography (TE) has been shown to be a accuracy of transient elastography for the prediction of large esophageal varices.
+Background and purpose: Transient elastography (TE) has been shown to be a valuable tool for the prediction of large esophageal varices.
+However, the conclusions have not been always consistent throughout the different studies.
+Therefore, we performed a further meta-analysis in order to evaluate the diagnostic accuracy of transient elastography for the prediction of large esophageal varices.

-Therefore, we performed a further meta-analysis in order to evaluate the diagnostic we used was "(fibroscan OR transient elastography OR stiffness) AND esophageal varices".
+Methods: We performed a systematic literature search in PubMed, EMBASE, Web of Science, and CENTRAL in The Cochrane Library without time restriction.
+The strategy we used was "(fibroscan OR transient elastography OR stiffness) AND esophageal varices".
 Accuracy measures such as pooled sensitivity, specificity, among others, were calculated using Meta-DiSc statistical software.